Sumitbhoyar/sumitbhoyar.github.io/mvn + git/maven.md

 ### What is the purpose of Maven assembly plugin?
+The Assembly Plugin for Maven is primarily intended to allow users to aggregate the project output along with its dependencies, modules, site documentation, and other files into a single distributable archive.

+Assume that a Maven project defines a single JAR artifact that contains both a console application and a Swing application.
+Such a project could define two "assemblies" that bundle the application with a different set of supporting scripts and dependency sets.
+One assembly would be the assembly for the console application, and the other assembly could be a Swing application bundled with a slightly different set of dependencies.

 There are 3 steps to create an assembly:

 1) choose or write the assembly descriptor files to use like dev-assembly.xml, prod-assembly.xml, etc